 Team Care Advantage | Patient and Family Support | Our Specialists | For More Information

-The NorthShore Neurological Institute understands that brain and spine tumors are as individual as the patients they affect.
-That’s why our nationally recognized brain and spine tumor program offers the most advanced care available—tailored to the individualized needs of each and every patient.
+The NorthShore Neurological Institute understands that brain tumors and spine tumors are as individual as the patients they affect.
+That’s why our nationally recognized brain tumor and spine tumor program offers the most advanced care available—tailored to the individualized needs of each and every patient.
 We provide comprehensive care for patients with malignant or benign tumors that arise primarily in the brain and spine, as well as for patients with neurological complications secondary to other cancers.

 NorthShore has one of the largest brain and spine tumor programs in the country, providing experienced and compassionate care backed by leading research and an expert team of specialists.
 Our multidisciplinary care team includes:

 The Neurological Institute is also involved in multiple clinical trials and studies, offering patients promising new methods of cancer detection and treatment.
 Our specialists have led and participated in numerous pivotal studies that are transforming the care of our patients—and of patients elsewhere in the world.